paul-m/drupal-merge-plugin/README.md

 The first line causes your Drupal project to use `drupal-merge-plugin`.

-The second life is where you specify your dependencies as needed.
+The second line is where you specify your dependencies as needed.

 Once you're using this plugin, it will search for `composer.json` files within the dependencies of your Drupal project, and then try to satisfy them.
 If they can't be satisfied (due to version constraints, etc.) then Composer will tell you.

-Drupal modules should not specify that they depend on this plugin.
+Drupal modules SHOULD NOT specify that they depend on this plugin.
 In the rest of the Composer world, this would be a reasonable thing to do, but in the context of the many Drupalisms, this would be an anti-pattern.
 This plugin's behavior very likely conflicts with other Composer solutions built by the Drupal community.

 What Should My Contrib Module's `composer.json` File Look Like?
 --